-Sandra is part of the Families, Effective Learning and Literacy (FELL) research group.
+Sandra is part of the Child Development and Learning research group.
 Her main research interests are the quality of early education and its effects on child development, early language development and professional development.

 Sandra’s research is strongly policy-focused, and she has led a number of large-scale evaluations of early childhood initiatives.